-To help you prepare for such a momentous event, we’ve compiled these 13 things you need to get done before stepping on that plane.
+To help you prepare for such a momentous event, we’ve compiled this list of things you need to do before moving to another country.

 Though going to some far off lands where nobody has heard anything about sounds like the dream, it’s not advisable.

 If you already have a country in mind, the next reasonable thing to do is find out as much as you can about it.
 After all, it would be your home for the next few years or even your whole life.

 Find out about the weather.
 Is it tropical or do they have winters?
 How much rain do they get a year?
 This can help you manage your expectations and, of course, prepare the right wardrobe.
 Also, find out what are the cultural taboos.
 Every culture in the world has one and you’d want to know it before you make a complete fool of yourself.